Enginatics/Oracle-EBS-SQL/DBA Result Cache Statistics/README.md

 A high number of 'Invalidation Count' or 'Delete Count Invalid' relative to 'Find Count' should get investigated further as it indicates a result_cache specified for code where the underlying data changes too frequently.
 ## Categories:
 [DBA](https://www.enginatics.com/library/?pg=1&category[]=DBA), [Enginatics](https://www.enginatics.com/library/?pg=1&category[]=Enginatics)
+## Dependencies
+If you would like to try one of these SQLs without having Blitz Report installed, note that some of the reports require functions from utility package [xxen_util](https://www.enginatics.com/xxen_util/true).
 # Report Example
 [DBA_Result_Cache_Statistics 18-Jan-2018 225229.xlsx](https://www.enginatics.com/example/dba-result-cache-statistics/)
 # [Blitz Report™](https://www.enginatics.com/blitz-report/) import options